Windows App: Request E-Signatures

 - To add another field for the firm representative, select their name from the dropdown (details below).

 - You can also add a field for an additional signer, such as spouse (details below).

 3. There are various fields that you can drag-and-drop onto the doc:

 - Signature: Drag-and-drop this field onto the doc where you need the client or firm rep to sign.

-- Initials: Drag-and-drop this field onto the doc where you need initials.
+- Initials: Drag-and-drop this field onto the doc where you need them to initial something.

-- Date Signed: Drag-and-drop this field onto the doc where you need a date.
-Once the client signs, dates automatically populate these fields as well as the signature fields where they sign.
+- Date signed: Drag-and-drop this field onto the doc where you need the date.
+Once the client signs a document, dates automatically populate the date fields, as well as the signature fields where they sign.
 The date populates a firm rep’s fields when the document is sent to the client to be signed.
 Dates cannot be edited.

 - Text field: Use this like a Post-it.
-Drag-and-drop it where you want to add a note, such as to request an SSN, a mother’s maiden name, or any other extra data.
-Place the field where you want it, then click on it to edit it.
+Drag-and-drop it where you want to add a note, or to request additional information.
+Place the field where you want it to be, then click on it to edit it.

 4. Reminders: Toggle this on if you want an email notification to be sent to the client when they don’t sign by the due date.
-To learn more about reminders, go here.
+Here's more info about reminders.

-5. Require KBA: Toggle this on to use knowledge-based authentication (available to U.S. clients and firms only).
-For more details on KBA, go here.
+5. Require KBA: Toggle this on to use knowledge-based authentication (available to your US clients only).
+Here's more on KBA.

-6. Navigation buttons: Use these buttons to toggle from page to page
+6. Navigation buttons: Use these buttons to go from page to page.

 7. Cancel: Click to discard all changes.

 8. SAVE: You can save your changes without sending the document.
 You’ll still be able to review and edit it.
 The document won’t be visible to the client until you click UPLOAD FILES.

 According to tax rules, spouses doing a married-filing-jointly tax return must both sign.

 Before you request a couple’s e-signatures, make sure that...